What Happens When a Cap-Exempt H-1B Worker Wants to Move to a Non-Cap-Exempt Job?

 The second thing to consider is that there really is no such thing as an "H-1B transfer."
 Each new employer must file a petition to sponsor you, and a prior H-1B approval does not guarantee that the next employer's H-1B petition will be approved.

-Sometimes the word "H-1B transfer" is used to refer to someone who has H-1B status to work at one company and is "transferring" to work at another company.
+Sometimes the word "H-1B transfer" is used to refer to someone who has H-1B status to work at one U.S. company and who is "transferring" to work at another company.
 If the H-1B worker already has been counted against the annual quota, then their allocation in the prior year's quota is "transferred."
 So it just means the person is not subject to the annual quota.
 But for someone going from a cap-exempt to a cap-subject employer, not even an H-1B visa allocation/prior year quota is being transferred.

-Getting More Information or Help
+Getting More Information or Legal Help

 NEED IMMIGRATION HELP ?